 The Best Colonoscopy Prep Tips, According to Doctors

-Guidelines recommend a colonoscopy at age 45—down from 50.
 Most say the prep drink is worse than the actual procedure.
-Here’s how to make drinking it more tolerable.
+Here's how to make drinking the laxative before a colonoscopy more tolerable.

 What is your bowel baseline?

-“It always helps to start prepping a few days prior, but it is not always feasible or desired,” says Rashmi Kumar, MD, a gastroenterologist with the Banner-University Medicine Digestive Institute in Phoenix, AZ.
-Focus on eating low-fiber foods two to three days before bowel prep.
-Eating foods that digest easily—white rice, plain crackers, white bread, canned fruit, veggies, chicken, fish, eggs, and yogurt—and leave your system quickly help with the bowel prep.
+“It always helps to start prepping a few days prior, but it is not always feasible or desired,” says Rashmi Kumar, MD, a gastroenterologist with the Banner-University Medicine Digestive Institute in Phoenix, Arizona.
+If you’re able to get started a few days prior to the procedure, focus on eating low-fiber foods two to three days before the actual bowel prep.
+Eating foods that digest easily and leave your system quickly helps with the bowel prep.
+Focusing on drinking enough water before the procedure is also key.
+But always follow specific instructions from your gastroenterologist with respect to meals.

 But stay away from these foods

 A clear liquid diet is necessary the day before a colonoscopy and will be prescribed, but there are some other restrictions you should know about that begin three to seven days before.
 “I recommend a low-residue diet that avoids foods containing seeds, corn, nuts, and other indigestible substances,” says Dr. Kumar.
-Indigestible foods including anything with whole wheat in the ingredients, raw fruit or veggies with seeds or skin, legumes, beans, lentils, and popcorn.
-Basically, any high fiber foods should be avoided.
-It may seem counterintuitive, as including high-fiber foods in your diet is one of 12 everyday habits that can help reduce your risk of colon cancer, but avoiding anything that is slow to digest will ensure the colonoscope—a thin, tube-like instrument with a light and a lens for inspecting your colon—can get a clear view.
+Foods that are sometimes more difficult to digest and thus leave “residue” in the digestive tract make it more difficult for the gastroenterologist to see during the procedure.
+Anything with whole wheat in the ingredients, raw fruit or veggies with seeds or skin, legumes, beans, lentils, and popcorn, or basically any high fiber foods, should be avoided.
+It may seem counterintuitive, as including high-fiber foods in your diet is one of everyday habits that can help reduce your risk of colon cancer, but avoiding anything that is slow to digest will ensure the colonoscope—a thin, tube-like instrument with a light and a lens for inspecting your colon—provides a clear view for your doctor.

 Mary Poppins approves this tip